-Promotion of biogas for the households that raise more than 10 pigs

-Further investigation could be conducted about energy demand for pig raising.
+urther investigation could be conducted about energy demand for pig raising.
 It is seen at a glance that at households that raise more than 10 pigs, a biogas system utilizing manure could be considered for investment.
 From the survey it is shown that 11 households that are raising 10 pigs and more are paying more than 500,000 VND per month for fuelwood.
 There are other households that have biogas systems have already successfully reduce their dependence on fuelwood.
 Therefore a program for biogas investment could be introduced to those households that raise pigs at a bigger scale, for example of 10 pig heads per annum.

 Improved stoves